wcko87/beatoraja-english-guide/Downloading-Songs.md

 # Downloading Songs and Sabuns

 When a composer makes a BMS, they generally make a couple of charts along with it (e.g. Beginner, Normal, Hyper, Another, Insane).
 These are the default charts that come with the song.
-Occasionally, a charter may also make an additional chart for an existing BMS song.
-These additional charts are called sabuns (差分).
+Occasionally, a charter may also make an additional chart for some existing BMS song.
+An additional chart is called a sabun(差分).

 While this is not a strict rule, sabuns typically add a subtitle to the end of the song name.
-For example, this may be the names of the default charts:
+For example, these may be the names of the default charts:
 - Calamity Fortune [NORMAL]
 - Calamity Fortune [HYPER]
 - Calamity Fortune [ANOTHER]